St Mary Abchurch

 Our Role

-ByrneLooby role included a detailed study of the building and the considerable body of documentation assembled by LUL’s advisors and contractors, advice on behalf of the church on the likely effects of the tunnelling, assessment of the proposed mitigation measures to the window openings and the timber framed dome and attendance at weekly meetings during the critical period of the work.
+Ayesa role included a detailed study of the building and the considerable body of documentation assembled by LUL’s advisors and contractors, advice on behalf of the church on the likely effects of the tunnelling, assessment of the proposed mitigation measures to the window openings and the timber framed dome and attendance at weekly meetings during the critical period of the work.
 Sophisticated real time monitoring systems were installed including a unique application of a specialised fibre optic cable which could detect infinitesimal changes in length, both on the main walls and around the dome to provide a much greater than normal body of knowledge about the behaviour of an 18th C building to below ground disturbance.

 Innovation and Value added

-Building on their detailed first hand knowledge of more traditional monitoring systems and response to tunnelling gained in earlier projects ByrneLooby were able to act as informed and compelling advocates and advisors on behalf of the valued historic asset.
+Building on their detailed first hand knowledge of more traditional monitoring systems and response to tunnelling gained in earlier projects Ayesa were able to act as informed and compelling advocates and advisors on behalf of the valued historic asset.